 The Discover it® Cash Back is a no-annual-fee rewards credit card that can earn plenty of cash back.
 But as with any card, it yields the best results when you use it strategically.
-Considering the card offers 5% cash back in rotating quarterly categories (up to $1,500 in spending per quarter after activation, then 1%), the strategy may require some extra thought.
+Considering the card offers 5 percent cash back in rotating quarterly categories (up to $1,500 in spending per quarter after activation, then 1 percent), its strategy may require some extra thought.

-Here’s how to maximize Discover It Cash Back benefits to use this card to its full potential.
+Here’s how to maximize the Discover it Cash Back benefits to use this card to its full potential.

 Plan your Discover it spending

-The Discover it Cash Back isn’t the only cash back credit card offering 5% back in rotating categories.
-For instance, the Chase Freedom Flex℠ is another popular 5% cash back card with a similar rewards structure.
+The Discover it Cash Back isn’t the only cash back credit card offering 5 percent back in rotating categories.
+For instance, the Chase Freedom Flex℠ is another popular 5 percent cash back card with a similar rewards structure.

 One of the main differences is that Chase only announces its bonus categories one quarter at a time, offering an element of surprise.
-With the Discover it Cash Back, you know the categories before the year begins, which allows you to plan out your spending in advance and maximize cash back.
+With the Discover it Cash Back, you know the categories before the year begins, which allows you to plan out your spending in advance to maximize your cash back earnings.

 Discover it Cash Back calendar 2022

-For example, based on the Discover it 2022 calendar, you would want to do all your grocery shopping with the Discover it Cash Back in the first quarter, stock up on all kinds of essentials at Target in the second quarter, make it your go-to dining card in the third and use it for holiday shopping online in the fourth.
+For example, based on the Discover it 2022 calendar, you would want to make it your go-to dining card in the third quarter and use it for holiday shopping online in the fourth.
 You’d plan out the rest of the categories the same way.

 Discover card benefits on general spending

-While it’s ideal to reach the maximum spend, normally you shouldn’t go past it if you have a different card that would earn you more than 1% in the category.
+While it’s ideal to reach the maximum spend, normally you shouldn’t go past it if you have a different card that would earn you more than 1 percent in the category.

 Let’s say it’s the third quarter and you’ve met the maximum spend.
-Your dining spending on the Discover it Cash back now only earns 1% back.
-But you also have the American Express® Gold Card, which earns 4 points per dollar on dining, so it’s time to use this card in restaurants.
-Or maybe you have a flat-rate cash back card such as the Capital One Quicksilver Cash Rewards Credit Card, which earns 1.5% back on all purchases.
-It’s a better return than just 1%, and it makes sense to use it after you’ve reached the cap on the Discover bonus categories.
+Your dining spending on the Discover it Cash Back now only earns 1 percent back.
+But you also have the American Express® Gold Card, which earns 4 points per dollar at restaurants, so it’s time to use this card.
+Or maybe you have a flat-rate cash back card such as the Capital One Quicksilver Cash Rewards Credit Card, which earns 1.5 percent back on all purchases.
+It’s a better return than just 1 percent, and it makes sense to use it after you’ve reached the cap on the Discover it bonus categories.

-For example, in the same scenario we’ve looked at above, you’d still switch to the Amex Gold for dining purchases since 4 points per dollar is a higher rate than 2% cash back.
-The Capital One Quicksilver, however, would have to wait until you’d have had your Discover it Cash Back for a year since 2%, in the long run, is arguably better than 1.5% cash back credit cards right now.
+For example, in the same scenario we’ve looked at above, you’d still switch to the Amex Gold for dining purchases since 4 points per dollar is a higher rate than 2 percent cash back.
+The Capital One Quicksilver, however, would have to wait until you’d have had your Discover it Cash Back for a year, since 2 percent, in the long run, is arguably better than 1.5 percent cash back credit cards right now.